 h.
 The trustmaker(s) may add additional assets to the trust by titling the assets in the name of the Confidential Trust using the following format:

 <trustee’s name>, Trustee of the <trust name> Trust dated <trust date>, and any amendments thereto

-Example: If Homer Simpson were the trustee of the Laguna Beach Trust created under a Confidential Trust Agreement dated October 10, 2015, that assets titled in the name of that trust should be titled as follow:
+Example: If Homer Simpson were the trustee of the Laguna Beach Trust created under a Confidential Trust Agreement dated October 10, 2018, assets titled in the name of that trust should be titled as follow:

 i.
 The Confidential Trust can be used to hold title confidentially to an Arizona corporation, LLC or limited partnership without disclosing the name of the trustmaker if the name of the trust does not contain any part of the trustmaker’s name.